mstevetodd/EngineDriver_Home/docs/operation/interface.rst

    :align: right
    :scale: 50%

-The *Emergency Stop* Action Bar button is enabled with the `Emergency Stop button? <../configuration/preferences.html#emergency-stop-button>`_ preference.
+The *Emergency Stop* Action Bar button is enabled with the :ref:`Emergency Stop button? <configuration/preferences:emergency stop button?>` preference.

 Clicking this button will attempt to quickly stop all locos controlled by the device / phone.
 Locos controlled by other people/devices are not stopped.